Dansby Swanson Player Props: Cubs vs. Athletics

-After batting .275 with a double, six walks and three RBI in his past 10 games, Dansby Swanson and the Chicago Cubs take on the Oakland Athletics (who will start Ken Waldichuk) at 9:40 PM ET on Tuesday.
+After going 0-for-4 in his most recent game, Dansby Swanson and the Chicago Cubs take on the Oakland Athletics (who will start Mason Miller) at 3:37 PM ET on Wednesday.

-In his most recent game, he had two hits (going 2-for-4) against the Athletics.
+He had a hitless showing in his last game (0-for-4) against the Athletics.

 Dansby Swanson Game Info & Props vs. the Athletics